christy8059/github-tutorial/README.md

 2. Then you press on the green button that says "sign up". ![](sign_up_button.png)
 3. Then it redirects you to a page where you can type in a user name, email and password.

 **_Creating an SSH key between Github and C9_**
-NOTE: THESE STEPS ARE ONLY DONE ONCE AFTER YOU MAKE YOUR _GITHUB ACCOUNT_
+NOTE: These steps are only done ONCE after you make your _Github account_.

 1. Go to the top right, and press on your profile icon   ![](profile_icon.png)
 2. Then press setting